Monthly Tech-Tip | No tracking! No ads! |

 Ware is not turning out as expected and a potter needs to verify the temperature in the kiln.
 The standard cones on the upper right are misleading.
 The cone 7 is telling one story but the cone 6 and 5 another.
 On the lower right is a better way: Self supporting cones.
 They are always at the right angle and this set of three is bending as expected.
 To be a full cone 6 the middle one needs to bend just a little more until the tip is even with the top of the base (maybe 2 or 3 degrees).
 On the top set, the cone 6 is clearly totally flattened and the 5 is a pool of glass, this firing went way beyond cone 6.

 Yes.
 This kiln has a Dawson LT-3 kiln sitter (new ones have electronic controllers).
-These kilns are most useful at low temperatures (cone 06-04) where a little error can be tolerated.
-The LT-3 is a mechanical device with safety timer and triggered latch on the external housing.
+It is a mechanical device with a safety timer and triggered latch on the external housing.
 A ceramic tube extends into the chamber where a pyrometric cone sits on supports with a rod on the top center.
 As the cone softens and bends the rod drops with it and eventually releases the shut-off latch.
-The utility of this depends on sitter condition and adjustment.
-People also placed cones on each shelf (self supporting cones are recommended, show are 06, 05, 04 - 1860, 1920, 1966°F).
+The utility of this depends on careful placement of the cone, sitter adjustment and keeping the rods and supports in good condition.
 Although not shown, these kilns had a pyrometer and one or more thermocouples (temperature gauge and heat sensing probes).
-Learning to use a kiln like this involved "babysitting" the switch settings (low, medium, high) during the firing.
-People maintained a paper log (and graph) to track the kiln's temperature against time and used the fall of a standard cone to calibrate the sitter shutoff.
-Over many firings they created a schedule of switch-setting, from low-to-medium-to-high, to get the desired climb and even heat distribution.
-All of this being said, an Orton Autofire controller can be used to convert these kilns to programmed firing (see link below).
+Is a kiln like this useable today?
+Yes - if you become "the controller"!
+Learning to use a kiln like this involves monitoring cones on each shelf (self-supporting cones are recommended).
+By "babysitting" the switch settings (low, medium, high) during firings and creating paper logs (and graphs) to track the kiln's temperature against time over multiple firings you can evolve a schedule of switch-setting, from low-to-medium-to-high.
+It is possible to get the desired climb, even heat distribution, achieve the final temperature accurately and even implement drop-and-hold and slow cool firings.
+Vigilance of changes in the firing speed can be balanced by adjustments to the switch-change times.

 Glossary |